Beverly Hills, California: Municipal government

 Beverly Hills is a general law city governed by a five-member city council, including the mayor and vice mayor.
 The city council hires a city manager to carry out policies and serve as executive officer.
 Until 2017, every odd-numbered year, either two or three members were elected for four-year terms.
 However, in 2017, the council changed its cycle to conform with statewide elections; the first such election was held in March 2020.
 Each April, the city council meets and chooses one of its members as mayor and one as vice-mayor.
 As of April 2025, Sharona R. Nazarian is mayor, John Mirisch is vice mayor, and Lester Friedman, Craig Corman, and Mary Wells are councilmembers.
-Nancy Hunt-Coffey serves as city manager.
+Ryan Golich serves as city manager.
+The Director of Community Services is Jamie Bumia.